Tensor categories for vertex operator superalgebra extensions: Applications

-We now discuss the example of the Bershadsky-Polyakov algebra \cite{Ber, Pol} at level $k=-1/2$, which corresponds to the parameter $\ell=1$ in \cite{ACL}.
-This is an example of a vertex operator algebra with wrong statistics, and it is rational \cite{Ar1}.
-Here we obtain its representation theory using an inverse coset construction.
-Specifically, the Bershadsky-Polyakov algebra here is constructed as a simple current extension of a tensor product of commuting lattice and Virasoro vertex operator algebras.
+The Bershadsky-Polyakov algebra at level $k=-1/2$, which corresponds to the parameter $\ell=1$ in \cite{ACL}, is an example of a vertex operator algebra with wrong statistics, and it is rational \cite{Ar1}.
+We obtain its representation theory using an inverse coset construction.
+Specifically, the Bershadsky-Polyakov algebra is constructed here as a simple current extension of a tensor product of commuting lattice and Virasoro vertex operator algebras.